oktadev/okta-blog/_source/_posts/2020-11-25-how-to-install-dotnetcore-on-linux.md

 type: conversion
 ---

-As a big fan of open source, I’m loving the fact that .NET Core is cross-platform.
+As a big fan of open source, I'm loving the fact that .NET Core is cross-platform.
 It opens up endless possibilities, from hobby projects, experiments, and proofs of concept, to massive high-load production applications that run on cost-effective infrastructure with high security and scalability.
 I usually get the simplest and cheapest $5/month Ubuntu-based virtual private server (VPS) from any cloud platform provider instead of the more complex and expensive container instances or cloud computing services.

-I'm going to guide you through the steps on how to set up a .NET Core runtime environment, and how to deploy a .NET Core web application with Okta authentication, once you’ve got an Ubuntu VPS, all using nothing more than the Terminal.
+I'm going to guide you through the steps on how to set up a .NET Core runtime environment, and how to deploy a .NET Core web application with Okta authentication, once you've got an Ubuntu VPS, all using nothing more than the Terminal.

 ## The Benefits of Using Okta